 SAN JOSE, CA – Cisco (NASDAQ: CSCO) – Today, organizations of all sizes are looking to improve day-to-day business operations, are striving to be profitable, increase brand awareness, and advance their technology to remain nimble and competitive.
 They want new ways to securely manage the increased use of mobile devices in the workplace and expand the amount of bandwidth offered to employees and guests, to support new network applications.

-The 802.11ac Wi-Fi standard offers up to 1.3 Gbps of wireless connection speed, nearly three times the capacity of the previous 802.11n standard.
+The WiFi 5 or 802.11ac Wi-Fi standard offers up to 1.3 Gbps of wireless connection speed, nearly three times the capacity of the previous WiFi 4 or 802.11n standard.
 With the speed of 802.11ac:

 - A student can download a 4 Gigabit HD movie from iTunes onto a smartphone in 2 minutes.